Gloria Steinem: Early life and education

-Steinem attended Waite High School in Toledo and Western High School in Washington, D.C., graduating from the latter while living with her older sister Susanne Steinem Patch.
-She then attended Smith College, an institution with which she continues to remain engaged, from which she received her A.B. magna cum laude and graduated Phi Beta Kappa.
+Steinem attended Waite High School in Toledo and Western High School in Washington, D.C., graduating from the latter in 1952 while living with her older sister Susanne Steinem Patch.
+She then studied government at Smith College, an institution from which she received her A.B. magna cum laude and graduated Phi Beta Kappa in 1956.

 In 1957, Steinem had an abortion.
-The procedure was performed by Dr. John Sharpe, a British physician, when abortion was still illegal.
+She was referred for the procedure by Dr. John Sharpe, a British physician.
 Years later, Steinem dedicated her memoir My Life on the Road (2015) to him.
 She wrote, "Dr. John Sharpe of London, who in 1957, a decade before physicians in England could legally perform an abortion for any reason other than the health of the woman, took the considerable risk of referring for an abortion a twenty-two-year-old American on her way to India.
 Knowing only that she had broken an engagement at home to seek an unknown fate, he said, 'You must promise me two things.
 First, you will not tell anyone my name.
-Second, you will do what you want to do with your life.'"
+Second, you will do what you want to do with your life.

 In the late 1950s, Steinem spent two years in India as a Chester Bowles Asian Fellow.
-She was influenced by Mahatma Gandhi and would later model her campaign after Gandhi's independence movement.
-After returning to the United States, she served as director of the Independent Research Service, an organization funded in secret by a donor that turned out to be the CIA.
-She worked to send non-Communist American students to the 1959 World Youth Festival.
+She was influenced by Mahatma Gandhi and later modeled her campaign work after Gandhi's independence movement.
+After returning to the United States, she served as director of the Independent Research Service, an organization funded by foundations that were turn funded in secret by the CIA.
+She worked to send non-communist American students to the 1959 World Youth Festival.
 In 1960, she was hired by Warren Publishing as the first employee of Help! magazine.